EuroTeQ Collider winter semester 22/23

 Relevant considerations for the challenge/theme:

 This project is to be developed using MathWorks’ tools and made openly available for the community.
-This will be in the form of demos, simulations and models.
+This will be in the form of demos, simulations, and models.

 Relevant links

-Download challenge desccription as pdf
+Download the challenge description as pdf

-Download challenge presentation as pdf
+Download the challenge presentation as pdf

-The challenge can be found on Github (Electrification of Aircraft) as Part of MathWorks’ Excellence in Innovation Program.
+The challenge can be found on GitHub (Electrification of Aircraft) as Part of MathWorks’ Excellence in Innovation Program.

 Background Material: